Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-6.md

 That is when we call our `add` command it overwrites all the files that are already present in the `index` file and starts from new blank state.
-This is not helpfull at all, imagine you added some files to the staging area, and after that also edited some other files and then added them to the staging area and commited the staging files, but to your surprise only the files that you added using the second `add` command that you used.
+This is not helpfull at all, imagine you added some files to the staging area, and after that also edited some other files and then added them to the staging area and commited the staging files.
+But to your surprise only the files that you added using the second `add` command that you used.
 Not good right.

 #### Incremental addition